-1.1.
-The event organiser is to ensure compliance with the hygiene regulations, the valid social distancing regulations and further SARS-CoV-2 (BMAS) health and safety standards for the entire duration of producing the event.
-The relevant regulations here are Section 2 of the Containment Measures Ordinance for Basic Regulations on Distancing and Hygiene (Eindämmungsverordnung für die grundätzlichen Abstands- und Hygieneregeln), Section 5, Para.
-3 for MICE events and Section 6 for the food and beverage services for such events.
-1.2.
-People at a higher risk (www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Risikogruppen.html) of developing a severe illness from COVID-19 (respiratory illnesses) are advised not to participate in the event.
-1.3.
-The event organiser and as a result all downstream trades and services are to inform visitors and the employees in question in writing and specifically on all the relevant protective measures taken which must be complied with by all those involved during the set up, implementing and dismantling phases of the event.
-1.4.
-In addition, the event organiser and as a result all downstream trades and services are to inform visitors and the employees in question in writing and specifically on the regulations and procedures in the case of a COVID-19 case occurring.
-1.5.
-At all neuralgic points of the event venue, information panels are to provide easily understandable and accessible details on the valid codes of conduct under the event's hygiene concept (entrances and exits, sanitary facilities, event area).
-1.6.
+- 1.1.
+The event organiser is to ensure compliance with the hygiene regulations, the valid social distancing regulations and further SARS-CoV-2 (BMAS) health and safety standards for the entire duration of producing the event. - 1.2.
+People at a higher risk (www.rki.de/DE/Content/InfAZ/N/Neuartiges Coronavirus/Risikogruppen.html) of developing a severe illness from COVID-19 (respiratory illnesses) are advised not to participate in the event, especially if they do not have full vaccination protection. - 1.3.
+The event organiser and as a result all downstream trades and services are to inform visitors and the employees in question in writing and specifically on all the relevant protective measures taken which must be complied with by all those involved during the set up, implementing and dismantling phases of the event. - 1.4.
+In addition, the event organiser and as a result all downstream trades and services are to inform visitors and the employees in question in writing and specifically on the regulations and procedures in the case of a COVID-19 case occurring. - 1.5.
+At all neuralgic points of the event venue, information panels are to provide easily understandable and accessible details on the valid codes of conduct under the event's hygiene concept (entrances and exits, sanitary facilities, event area). - 1.6.
 The wording "simultaneously present" in the Containment Measures Ordinance refers to all persons present and includes both employees and visitors.
+The maximum number of persons specified in the Ordinance are to be adhered to.
+Deviations from the maximum numbers of persons may be permitted for events in closed rooms with mechanical ventilation and where these guidelines are implemented; for such cases, the maximum permitted numbers can be found in the Ordinance.
+Mechanical ventilation (permanently installed air-conditioning units or, alternatively, mobile ventilation systems with an external fresh air supply) has to provide the event rooms with the flow and volume of external fresh air required in the pandemic and systematically extract waste air from the space.
+See also 3.6 on adequate indoor ventilation.